heyigacu/ProtSoluCollection/README.md

 # ProtSoluCollection
-a collection for protein solubility in E. coli
+a collection for protein solubility prediction in E. coli